DynamicsShop/SD-Interface-EDI/SD-Interface-EDI-Release-Notes.md

 ## SD Interface EDI Releases

+### 6.0.3

+#### Enhancements

+- AppSource App - Minor Mods were made to the File Folder Allocations for Sales Orders and Purchase Order Confirmation files for a specific Batch implementation.

 ### 6.0.2

 #### Enhancements

 - AppSource App - Multiple files for multiple peers may be received from a VAN in a single file dump.
 File Allocations in SD Interface EDI allows you to specify how you want these files allocated to the different folders in azure blob storage for message processing.
+This functionality can be extended for specific VANs.

 - AppSource App - A new field PO Confirmation Implementation was added to the SD Interface EDI Message Types table and list to allow for easy setup of site specific functionality for individual message types.